 - Rinse the sponge often while cleaning, ensuring the water is wrung out well.
 Always wipe gently but firmly.

-After about 40 to 45minutes, again depending on the stipulated drying period on the package, clean the faint residue of grout off the tiles using a simple paper towel.
-At this time the grouting has hardened though not thoroughly, but enough to give a good clean a chance.
+- After about 40 to 45minutes, again depending on the stipulated drying period on the package, clean the faint residue of grout off the tiles using a simple paper towel.
+At this time the grouting has hardened, though not thoroughly, but enough to give a good clean a chance.

+Ceramic tile grout mix comes in a variety of colours so there is a good choice of colour in the market that will suit each individual need.
+There are also the un-sanded and the sanded variety which contains some sand, great for those who want a special effect grout finish.
 The sanded type can be used for wider gaps because the sand serves as a filler, while 'un-sanded' grout is used to fill very thin gaps of mosaic tiles, marble tiles and granite tiles.

 Occasionally, clean your tile grout by applying a baking soda paste on the grout, leave it on for some time, and then wash it off.
 Alternatively, you can use a solution of water and hydrogen peroxide to clean grout, especially if it is stained, or yellowing.
 You can also

 use a commercial grout cleaner and let it sit for about 15 minutes before scrubbing the dirt away with a sponge and rinsing with clean water.